boscoh/proteomicstools/readme.md

 - `down_pilot`: a simple conversion tool for ProteinPilot 5 down to ProteinPilot 4

 - `format_uniprot`: for the TPP package, fasta files need to be preprocessed to change the name entries.
 Although a perl script is provided, this does it in python.

+- `tpp`: python module to run some TPP tools